LeCAD-PEG/SOLPS-GUI/doc/source/howto/submit.rst

     __EOF__

 With SHELL we enforced that the current submitting shell (*tcsh*) is used at the time of execution.
+For more advanced local submission script revise :file:`solps-iter/scripts/localsubmit`.

 .. note::
-   ``atd``  and  ``batch`` are not suitable when users are competing for resources.
+   :command:`atd`  and  :command:`batch` are not suitable when users are competing for resources.
 If this is the case for your site,  you  might want to consider another batch system, such as
    `GNU Parallel <http://www.gnu.org/software/parallel/>`_.

    ``netcat`` and ``nc`` are usually the same programs.
 However, wait time specified by ``-w`` might not be acceptable less that one second for some versions.

+.. _submission_on_a_cluster:

 Submission on a cluster
 ^^^^^^^^^^^^^^^^^^^^^^^